dineshmetkari/myjsqlview/myjsqlview/docs/Release/readme.txt

 java" in a console.
 Please consult with each vendor for specific installation instructions for these JDBC pieces of code.
 Similarly if other databases are to be accessed via the application then again installed the recommended driver(s) to the Java Runtime /lib/ext directory.
-The two exception JDBC installations are for the Derby and HSQL databases.
+The exceptions to JDBC installations are for the Derby, H2, and HSQL databases.
 Derby requires the derby.jar, derbynet.jar, and derbyclient.jar files to placed in the Java Extension directory.
-HSQL uses an integrated JDBC built into the application.
-MyJSQLView as of v3.33 includes this database so no additional installation need take place.
+H2, and HSQL uses an integrated JDBC built into the application.
+MyJSQLView as of v3.47 includes these databases so no additional installation need take place.

     The new login interface and Connection Manager use a XML configuration file for saving user preferences.
 Upon first running MyJSQLView a reference XML file,